 The Look AHEAD trial had, as its primary endpoint, a reduction in cardiovascular events.
-However, this study did not show that the intensive lifestyle intervention reduced cardiovascular events in adults with type 2 diabetes and overweight or obesity.
-Nevertheless, it did confirm several beneficial effects of intensive lifestyle intervention: It confirmed the feasibility of achieving and maintaining long-term weight loss in patients with type 2 diabetes.
+Although the study did not show that the intensive lifestyle intervention reduced cardiovascular events in adults with type 2 diabetes and overweight or obesity, it did confirm several beneficial effects of intensive lifestyle intervention.
+First, it confirmed the feasibility of achieving and maintaining long-term weight loss in patients with type 2 diabetes.
 In the intensive lifestyle intervention group, mean weight loss was 4.7% at 8 years.
 Approximately 50% of intensive lifestyle intervention participants lost and maintained ≥ 5% of their initial body weight; and about 27% lost and maintained ≥ 10% of their initial body weight at 8 years; in these patients, a reduction in cardiovascular endpoints was seen.
 Participants assigned to the intensive lifestyle group required fewer glucose-, blood pressure–, and lipid-lowering medications than those randomly assigned to standard care.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Anne L. Peters.
-Skill Checkup: A 36-Year-Old Man With Type 2 Diabetes Is Struggling to Lose Weight - Medscape - Jun 01, 2022.
+Cite this: Anne L. Peters, Romesh Khardori.
+Skill Checkup: A 36-Year-Old Man With Type 2 Diabetes Is Struggling to Lose Weight - Medscape - Feb 23, 2023.